-As Chef/Owner of eponymous bakeries in New York, Tokyo, London, and Los Angeles, as well as his first restaurant, 189 by Dominique Ansel, in Los Angeles, Chef Dominique has been responsible for creating some of the most fêted pastries in the world, including: the Cronut® (named one of TIME Magazine’s “25 Best inventions of 2013”), The Cookie Shot, Frozen S’more, Blossoming Hot Chocolate, and many more.
+He has been responsible for creating some of the most fêted pastries in the world, including: the Cronut® (named one of TIME Magazine’s “25 Best inventions of 2013”), The Cookie Shot, Frozen S’more, Blossoming Hot Chocolate, and many more.

 Perhaps what has been most widely been reported on is Dominique’s creation of the Cronut®, his signature croissant-doughnut hybrid pastry that first launched at his eponymous Bakery in New York in May 2013, soon becoming the world’s first-ever viral pastry.
 Within hours, photos of the Cronut® spread across the social media sphere, and a single blog post about this brand new pastry was linked to over 140,000 times in just the first day.
 Within days, guests visited from all around the world to line up for blocks around the bakery, rain or shine.

 Taking two months and more than 10 different recipes to perfect, the Cronut® isn’t simply croissant dough that’s been fried.
 Made with laminated dough that has been likened to a croissant (but instead uses a proprietary recipe), it's first proofed then fried in grapeseed oil at a specific temperature.
 Once cooked, each Cronut® is 1. rolled in sugar; 2. filled with cream; and 3. topped with glaze.
 The entire process takes three days to complete.
-Today, Cronut® pastries are available only at Dominique Ansel Bakery locations in New York, Tokyo, and London, with the flavor changing every month at each bakery, never repeating.
+Today, Cronut® pastries are available only at Dominique Ansel Bakery locations in New York, London, and Los Angeles, with the flavor changing every month at each bakery, never repeating.
 In its first year, TIME Magazine named the Cronut® one of the “25 Best Inventions of 2013,” and it has since appeared in the news across the world, from Good Morning America to the The Today Show, ABC’s The Chew, Late Night with Jimmy Fallon, Live with Kelly & Michael, CNN’s Piers Morgan Live with Anthony Bourdain, E!
 News, Bloomberg, and more.
 It has also been featured on TV shows like Modern Family, The Mindy Project, Jeopardy!, Two Broke Girls, Comedians in Cars Getting Coffee, and Gilmore Girls, among others.

 But before the Cronut®, a time that our very first guests refer to as B.C. (“Before Cronut®”), it all began years ago from humble beginnings.
 Growing up in a small town in France just north of Paris, Dominique never set out to become a chef.
 At the age of 16, he began working at a local restaurant in order to help support his family.
 There was a free culinary school in his hometown, so he enrolled in their apprenticeship program, first as a savory cook and then as a pastry cook.
 It was the precision and scientific nature of pastry that appealed to Dominique immediately, and from then on, he knew what he was meant to do.